alex-netkachov/pwd/README.md

 10. Now either copy the username by typing `.ccu`, copy the password by typing `.ccp`, go back to the file list by typing `..`.
 11. Quit anytime by typing `.quit`.
+12. Press enter (mean No) if it asks you to update the repository.

 ## Highlights